 The insurance industry is a competitive field to be in.
 Especially now when customers can “shop-around” by analyzing the reviews, stories and comments published by previous insurance customers.
-With so many companies to choose from and published pieces to influence customers, how can companies in the insurance industry retain the interest of would-be and current customers?
+With so many companies to choose from and published pieces to influence customer choices, how can companies in the insurance industry retain the interest of would-be and current customers?
 The answer involves quick, helpful and all around good service, as well as a standardized system of employee performance measurement to maintain high customer satisfaction.
 This is where Key Performance Indicators (KPIs) for insurance company underwriting processes come in.

-Here are 4 KPIs for insurance underwriters every insurance company should be tracking to make sure they are meeting the growing demands of both the customer, and the company itself.
+This brief list highlights some of the many benefits that can be unearthed from measuring key KPIs for insurance companies.
+Below are 4 KPIs for insurance underwriters every insurance company should be tracking to make sure they are meeting the growing demands of both the customer, and the company itself.

 KPI for Insurance Underwriters # 1: Cycle Time: Insurance Coverage Offer